Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Introduction

 \subsection{Our contributions}

-We propose a general framework for identification, estimation, and inference of arbitrary target parameters in the semi-supervised setting with missing at random labeling and decaying overlap.
+We propose a general framework for estimation and inference of arbitrary target parameters in the semi-supervised setting with missing at random labeling and decaying overlap.
 Our work builds on semiparametric theory, but departs significantly from classical setups by relaxing the positivity assumption and allowing the labeling probability to vanish uniformly as the sample size increases.
-Our main contributions are as follows: \begin{itemize} \item \textbf{General-purpose inference under decaying overlap.} We develop a flexible and model-agnostic framework to construct \ds{} estimators of general target parameters under MAR labeling with decaying overlap.
-Our approach accommodates arbitrary functionals -- such as means, causal effects, or linear coefficients -- and handles distribution shifts without relying on parametric or Donsker-type assumptions about the projection functions or the missing mechanism. \item \textbf{Nonstandard asymptotics and double robustness.} We establish rigorous theoretical guarantees for our \ds{} estimators, showing that they are doubly robust and asymptotically normal.
+Our main contributions are as follows: \begin{itemize} \item \textbf{General-purpose inference under decaying overlap.} We develop a flexible and model-agnostic \ds{} framework to accomodate estimation and inference of general target parameters under MAR labeling and decaying overlap.
+Our approach accommodates arbitrary functionals -- such as means, causal effects, or linear regression coefficients -- and handles distribution shifts without relying on parametric or Donsker-type assumptions about the projection functions or the missingness mechanism. \item \textbf{Nonstandard asymptotics, double robustness, semiparametric efficiency.} We extend the theoretical guarantees of augmented inverse probability weighting estimators to the \ds{} framework, showing that they preserve double robustness and asymptotic normality.
 Importantly, the central limit theorem we prove exhibits a non-standard dependence on the sample size that captures the effect of overlap decay.
-This opens up the question of semiparametric efficiency in the decaying MAR-SS regime, in contrast to classical settings where the propensity score is fixed, i.e.~does not decay as the sample size increases. \item \textbf{Prediction-powered inference under MAR.} As a side product of our theoretical and methodological development, we provide a natural extension of \texttt{PPI} to missing at random settings, greatly increasing its applicability in real-world scenarios. \end{itemize} Table~\ref{tab:contributions} summarizes our contribution in relation to the existing literature, highlighting how our framework integrates MAR labeling, accommodates overlap decay, and supports general statistical targets.
+This opens up the question of semiparametric efficiency in the \ds{} regime, in contrast to classical settings where the propensity score is fixed, i.e.~does not decay as the sample size increases.
+We characterize the semiparametric efficiency bound in this challenging non i.i.d.~setting, proving a convolution theorem in the spirit of Le Cam. \item \textbf{Prediction-powered inference under MAR.} As a side product of our theoretical and methodological development, we provide a natural extension of \texttt{PPI} to missing at random settings, greatly increasing its applicability in real-world scenarios. \end{itemize} Table~\ref{tab:contributions} summarizes our contribution in relation to the existing literature, highlighting how our framework integrates MAR labeling, accommodates overlap decay, supports general statistical targets, and is backed up by semiparametric efficiency theory.